 For me, the goal is not to save as much out of each paycheck as I can; the goals in my life (that is, those things that are important to me, that compel me to be more frugal) are staying home with my kids and staying debt free.

 Frugal living is simply the road I take to get there.

 Figure Out What is ImportantThe big question to answer is WHY do you want to save money? #frugalliving Click To Tweet

 Only you can decide for yourself (and your family, if you have one) what is and is not important.

 The big question to answer for yourself is WHY do you want to save money?

 When you have an important goal in mind, that makes the journey much easier when the road gets a little bumpy.

-On those days when you’re weary of clipping coupons and ignoring the badly-in-need-of-repair bathroom that you’re saving up for (debt free!), you can encourage yourself with the prize at the end of the race.
+On those days when you’re wary of clipping coupons and ignoring the badly-in-need-of-repair bathroom that you’re saving up for (debt-free!), you can encourage yourself with the prize at the end of the race.